 In this series, we’re exploring a range of occupations forecast to have strong employment prospects in the future.
-Some of these careers, especially in the tech industry, are newer and are rapidly emerging, some of these careers already exist now and will be more familiar.
+Some careers in the tech industry are quickly emerging.
+Plus, there are other existing careers that will also have an important place in the employment opportunities of tomorrow.

 Due to an ageing population in many Western countries and constantly evolving technology, health services is one of the world’s fastest growing industries.
 Today, we’re checking out the professional opportunities in the public health sector.